Charles Thomas Carter: Music

-Despite his long work as organist, it is surprising that Carter doesn't seem to have composed more organ music, except for one late publication.
+Despite his long work as organist, it is surprising that Carter does not seem to have composed more organ music, except for one late publication.
 As soon as he was in London, Carter showed a remarkable proficiency at vocal music and music for the stage.
 Of his large-scale works, only the last one, the opera Just in Time enjoyed some success.
 His overtures were described as "of more than average ability", Fiske (1980) singling out the overture to the pastoral The Birthday (1787) as being "remarkable for an astonishingly modern sequence of chords" and that of Just in Time (1792) as "well above average for its day".

 However, Carter excelled as a composer of songs, which were made popular during the fashionable open-air promenades in the Vauxhall Gardens.
-In particular, the song Oh Nanny wilt though fly with me from his first collection of Vauxhall Garden songs (1773) proved an enduring success and was sung and reprinted for many decades.
+In particular, the song "Oh Nanny wilt though fly with me" from his first collection of Vauxhall Garden songs (1773) proved an enduring success and was sung and reprinted for many decades.

 Carter also wrote some accomplished music for the harpsichord or piano.
 Fiske (1980) described his Six Sonatas op.
 3 as "of especial interest", because of its independent violin part.